zilexa/Homeserver/Recommendations.md

 - Intel NUC NUC8i3BEH (1 SATA drive + 1 M.2 drive) can do <3.5W idle
 - Intel NUC Kit NUC8i5BEH (1 SATA drive + 1 M.2 drive can do <3.5W idle.
 The i5 processor is overkill, but if you can't find the i3 version its a good alternative.
 - [NUC10i7FNH](https://www.anandtech.com/show/15571/intel-nuc10i7fnh-frost-canyon-review) (1 SATA drive + 1 M.2 drive).
 Anandtech measured 4.64W
-- [Minisforum UM820](https://arstechnica.com/gadgets/2021/02/looking-for-a-tiny-but-powerful-pc-check-out-the-minisforum-u820-u850/) (2x SATA + 1 M.2 drive, same size as a NUC, similar to the NUC8i3BEH but with updated GPU).
+- [Minisforum UM820](https://arstechnica.com/gadgets/2021/02/looking-for-a-tiny-but-powerful-pc-check-out-the-minisforum-u820-u850/) (2x SATA + 1 M.2 drive) same size as a NUC, similar to the NUC8i3BEH but with updated GPU.

 If you do consider building your own server, read on:
 ## Motherboard